realtinal db

 Relational DB vs Non Relational DB – Which One is Meant for You?

-To understand which type of database is optimal for your needs, you have to compare relational DB vs. Non Relational DB.
+To understand which type of database is optimal for your needs, you have to compare relational vs non relational database systems.
+This comparison helps businesses select the right approach for performance and scalability.

 Relational DB vs Non relational DB

-• Data is not arranged in a structured format.
+• Data is stored in a structured table format

-To further understand relational DB vs non relational DBs, you should delve deeper into their structure.
+To further understand relational vs non relational database, you should delve deeper into their structure.

 Relational Databases